ib565/RecursivAI/frontend-ai-blog/public/content/about.md

 - LLM: Gemini Flash 2.0
 - Search: Tavily

-I decided to not use any LLM frameworks for this project, as I wanted to have more control over the workflow, and not be distracted dealing with layers of abstraction.
+I decided not to use any LLM frameworks for this project because I wanted more control over the workflow and didn't want to be distracted by abstractions.

 ## About Me
 I'm Ishaan, a software engineer with an interest in AI.
-I'm currently in the final year of my CSE degree.
+I'm currently in the final year of my Computer Science and Engineering degree.

 I love exploring new ideas and experimenting, so if you have an interesting proposal, AI or otherwise, please reach out!